Carrier Membership: $5,000+

 Please carefully read the Responsible Carrier Program requirements.

-Download the membership form.
+Complete the membership application form.

 FULL MEMBER BENEFITS

 - Access to the gold-standard Safety Management System: AWO’s Responsible Carrier Program

 - Tools to achieve and maintain RCP compliance

 - Up to the minute information on issues impacting vessel owners and operators

 - A respected voice and advocate with lawmakers, regulators, and thought leaders on industry-impacting issues

 - Full voting rights in member decisions, one vote per member company

 All Member Benefits